Blue Peter pets: George

-George made his last appearance on the show on 14 April 2004, and his death was announced on 10 May 2004.
+George made his last appearance on the show on 14 April 2004, and his death was announced on 10 May 2004; he was aged 83.

+Shelley

-ShelleyShelley (hatched c.
+Shelley (hatched c.
 1985, Morocco) is a female Mediterranean spur-thighed tortoise who first appeared on the programme in 2004 as a friend to George and then became the only tortoise on the show after his death.
 Shelley retired after 15 years in 2019.

 Parrots

+Joey

-JoeyJoey, a grey parrot, was the first of two parrots to appear on Blue Peter during the 1960s with Petra, Patch, and Jason.
+Joey, a grey parrot, was the first of two parrots to appear on Blue Peter during the 1960s with Petra, Patch, and Jason.
 In a 1986 documentary shown on BBC2 as part of the Did You See...? series, former presenter Peter Purves recalled that Biddy Baxter, the show's editor, had called him in floods of tears the day Joey had died.
 Amazon parrots have the potential to live for about 60 years; nevertheless, having a parrot as one of the pets on the programme was discontinued in the 1960s.

+Barney

-BarneyBarney, a blue-fronted amazon. was the second and final Blue Peter parrot, brought into the programme in the 1960s after the death of the previous parrot, Joey.
+Barney, a blue-fronted amazon, was the second and final Blue Peter parrot, brought into the programme in the 1960s after the death of the previous parrot, Joey.
 When Barney died, he was not replaced.